 Also Read: Fruit Formation

 Fertilization is the process of fusion of male gamete and female gamete to form a zygote.
-In the process of pollination, pollinators like wind, water, birds or insects transfer pollen grains from the anther to the stigma of the flower.
-Once pollen is transferred to stigma, the male gametes from pollen grains release and fuse with the egg in the ovule to form a zygote.
+Pollen grains are transferred to stigma by various pollinating agents such as water, wind, butterflies, insects, animals, birds, etc. After reaching stigma, the male gametes fuses with the egg in the ovule and forms a zygote.
 Thus fertilization takes place and so formed zygote divides and develops into an embryo.

 Following the fertilization, every part of the flower sheds off except ovary.
 The ovary of the flower develops into the fruit while ovules develop into seeds.
 The formation of seed completes the process of reproduction in plants.
 Within the seed, the growing embryo develops and matures.